Tamanna-Khudiya/os-memory-management-simulator/README.md

 A **user-space simulator** of core operating system memory-management techniques, focusing on physical memory allocation and multi-level cache behavior.
 This project is designed as an educational tool to help understand how an OS allocates, frees, and caches memory without requiring kernel-level access.

-> Note: Features like buddy allocation and full virtual memory paging are considered **future extensions** and are not implemented yet in this project.

 ---